paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-11-01-trimming_the_fat.md

 Arguably, many of these optimisations are overkill, especially given some of the modest reductions.
 Still, this exercise was useful in understanding where performance gains can be found, and I can apply this knowledge on future projects.

 Website optimisation can be a cruel game; everything has a number that begs to be reduced, but doing so requires a lot of experimentation, research and testing.
-And when you're playing with the last hundred or so kilobytes, there's little reward for your effort.
+And when you’re playing with the last hundred or so kilobytes, there’s little reward for your effort.
 Hopefully this overview will save you from playing the same game.

 [^1]: Fonts served previously (via Fontdeck): Akagi Book, SemiBold; Magenta Book, Book Italic.
 Fonts served now (via Adobe Edge Web Fonts): Source Sans Pro Light, Regular, Italic; Source Code Pro Regular.
 [^2]: WebPagetest results for homepage comparison: [22 February (before)](http://webpagetest.org/result/120222_QC_3B11V/1/details/), [30 October (after)](http://webpagetest.org/result/121030_06_GZC/1/details/)